basnijholt/glove80/README.md

 ## Workflow

-1. Modify the generator code under `src/glove80/` (or adjust the appropriate metadata file in `sources/` if the release notes/UUIDs change).
+1. Modify the declarative specs under `src/glove80/<layout>/specs/` or the supporting layer helpers in `src/glove80/<layout>/layers/`.
+If the release metadata (UUID, title, notes, output path) changes, edit the JSON file under `sources/`.
 2. Run the generator:

    ```bash